How much do board members get paid?

 Non-executive directors also get every new Apple product for free on request and purchase more at a discount.
 Excellent work if you can get it.

-How much board members get paid varies
+How much board members are paid varies greatly

 - Get certified: Certification is vital to ensure you understand how a boardroom works and the duties and responsibilities of a company director.